Location: Old Main Building, Room 323

 Web address: www.newpaltz.edu/secondaryed/

-The Department of Teaching & Learning offers instruction leading to New York State initial and professional certification to teach the following subjects in Grades 7-12: English, Mathematics, the sciences (Biology, Chemistry, Earth Science, and Physics), and Social Studies.
+The Adolescence Education unit of the Department of Teaching & Learning offers instruction leading to New York State initial and professional certification to teach the following subjects in Grades 7-12: English, Mathematics, the sciences (Biology, Chemistry, Earth Science, and Physics), and Social Studies.
 Certificates for teaching in New York State are automatically accepted for teaching in many other states.

-* Please note that the College will stop accepting admission to Adolescence Education: French and Adolescence Education: Spanish programs starting in fall 2019.
+* Please note that the College is no longer admitting students to the Adolescence Education: French and Adolescence Education: Spanish programs.

 Adolescence Education Program: